Laurie Heyer Kimbrough Professor of Mathematics and Computer Science | Chair of Genomics

 - M.S., B.S.
 University of Texas, Arlington

 Areas of Expertise

 I came to Davidson in 2000 after a postdoctoral position in the Center for Computational and Experimental Genomics at the University of Southern California.
 I received my B.S. and M.S. from the University of Texas at Arlington, and was an operations research analyst before doctoral work at the University of Colorado at Boulder.
-I lecture widely on bioinformatics and, as a member of the genomics program, I regularly supervise student projects at the intersection of mathematics, biology, and computer science.
-This research is supported by the National Science Foundation and the Howard Hughes Medical Institute.
-The second edition of my textbook with Professor Malcolm Campbell of Davidson's Biology Department, Genomics, Proteomics & Bioinformatics, was published in 2006.
+As director of the genomics program and coordinator of the data science minor, I regularly supervise student projects at the intersection of mathematics, biology, and computer science, and at the intersection of data science and society.

 I am a co-author of the first true undergraduate genomics textbook, Discovering Genomics, Proteomics & Bioinformatics, and an innovative introductory biology textbook Integrating Concepts in Biology.
 I was the inaugural Faculty in Residence at the Jay Hurt Hub for Innovation and Entrepreneurship and a past Chair of the Southeastern Section of the MAA.
 I am honored to have received the Hunter Hamilton Love of Teaching Award, the Thomas Jefferson Award, and the Matthews Family Travel Award.